Amazing Fantasy Omnibus

 As I say, I think this phenomenon of the Hollywoodized/sanitized novel is probably not as big a thing today, but the outline presented here has always stuck with me as a way of thinking about how page-to-screen adaptation works.

 As for the cover, I’m not sure how well it would fly in the present age.
-Probably a little better than Token Mad, and in both cases I’m hoping the sense of irony would help it out.
+Probably a little better than Token MAD, and in both cases I’m hoping the sense of irony would help it out.

 Graphicalex